 Wherever you land, we here at Dandelion Chandelier are in unanimous agreement: no shopping, online or in-store, on Thanksgiving Day.
 Period.
 You have the rest of your life to shop – give it a rest for one day.
 Of course you can watch football.
 That’s a whole different thing.

 So what’s your favorite Thanksgiving memory?
-I remember the thrilling time we went to the Thanksgiving Day parade in Detroit when I was a little kid.
+I remember the thrilling time when we went to the Thanksgiving Day parade in Detroit when I was a little kid.
 I remember making a merry communal meal with friends at college the year that none of us could afford to go home.
 I remember the first time I hosted Thanksgiving, as a newlywed using my wedding china (the turkey wasn’t quite done when we sliced into it; good thing we had a microwave).
 I remember the time it snowed and people had to stay at our house overnight because they couldn’t get out.
 That was awesome.

 Most of all, I remember that during every Thanksgiving in recent memory, there has always been one moment, just a little grace note, that comes out of nowhere in the midst of the chaos of a house full of people, when I am struck by deep gratitude and happiness.
 A brief micro-burst of joy.
 And then it’s back into the fray.